dy1z/docs/content/docs/getting-started/introduction.md

 ---
 title: "Introduction"
 slug: "introduction"
-description: "Get started with the Maizzle Email Framework"
+description: "Getting started with the Maizzle Email Framework"
 ---

 # What is Maizzle?